Maul Talk Manual

 Recent Maul Talk Manual 2.0 Terms

-- “So sorry for your loss … BUT” - This term refers to a branch of Pit Sociopaths.
-Zealous pit bull advocates (Nutters), who comment on mauling threads or write directly to the parents of children killed by a pit bull.
-“So sorry for your loss … BUT” commenters care “nothing for social norms and will break them with impunity if it serves their purpose,” which in this case involves defending the pit bull breed.
-The “BUT” follows the superficial expression of trying to appear socially... more »
+- “So sorry for your loss … BUT” - Refers to a branch of zealous pit bull advocates who comment on mauling threads or write directly to the parents of children killed by a pit bull.
+They care “nothing for social norms and will break them with impunity if it serves their purpose.” which in this case involves defending the pit bull breed.
+The “BUT” follows the superficial expression of trying to appear socially normal.

-- “Just like any other dog” - Pit bulls are “just like any other dog” is a phrase mainly trumpeted by animal groups connected to Ledy VanKavage (aka “Bledy VanKarnage”), such as Best Friends Animal Society (lobbyist) and Animal Farm Foundation (board member).
-Unlike a similar phrase used by the same groups, “all dogs are individuals,” the slogan, pit bulls are “just like any other dog,” is a complete denial of the existence of breed traits.
-This false myth winds up killing... more »
+- “Just like any other dog” - Pit bulls are “just like any other dog” is a phrase mainly trumpeted by animal groups connected to Ledy VanKavage, such as Best Friends Animal Society (lobbyist) and Animal Farm Foundation (board member).
+Unlike a similar phrase used by the same groups, “all dogs are individuals,” the slogan, pit bulls are “just like any other dog,” is a total denial of the existence of breed traits.

 - “OPIG” - A recent gathering in Riverside, California shows another Organized Pit Bull Idiocy Group (OPIG) marching to ensure that the colossal animal control resources already consumed by pit bulls continues unchecked and that maulings by pit bulls continue ad nauseum.
-OPIGs offer no solutions to shelters glutted with unwanted pit bulls from coast to coast — a serious “humane” concern.
-Nor do OPIGs offer solutions aimed at reducing “severe” and “mauling” injuries primarily... more »
+OPIGs offer no solutions to shelters filled with unwanted pit bulls from coast to coast.
+Nor do they offer solutions to reduce mauling injuries.

-- “Stockholm Nutter” - Stockholm Nutter is derived from the base term “Nutter” (short for Pit Nutter) and is part of several combined terms, such as Super Nutter, Nikko-Nutter, pre-Nutter and post-Nutter.
-A Stockholm Nutter is exactly what it suggests: A pit bull owner who has been at the receiving end of the death and destruction these dogs inflict, but still has empathy, sympathy and positive feelings for the breed.
-Wikipedia describes Stockholm syndrome as a form of “traumatic... more »
+- “Stockholm Nutter” - Stockholm Nutter is derived from the base term “Nutter” and is part of several combined terms, such as pre- and post-Nutter.
+A Stockholm Nutter is exactly what it suggests: A pit bull owner who has been at the receiving end of the destruction these dogs inflict, but still has empathy, sympathy and positive feelings for the breed.
+Stockholm syndrome is described as a form of “traumatic bonding."

-- “Could not stop it” - After a pet pit bull violently attacked Ryan Maxwell killing him, the owner of the dog, Ashiya Ferguson, emphatically declared: “Oh God, it was so horrible.
+- “Could not stop it” - After a pet pit bull attacked Ryan Maxwell killing him, the dog's owner, Ashiya Ferguson, emphatically declared: “Oh God, it was so horrible.
 I couldn’t stop it.
 I couldn’t stop it.
 I couldn’t stop it.”
-Ferguson is hardly alone in the inability to stop a tenacious pit bull attack, which is Part One of why many communities regulate this dog breed.
-Part Two is the damage this breed inflicts during its assault.
-In the case of Ryan Maxwell, the dog clamped onto… more »
+Ferguson is hardly alone in the inability to stop a tenacious pit bull attack, which is part one of why some cities regulate this dog breed.
+Part two is the damage this breed inflicts during its assault.

 2While bull baiting was popular in the Middle Ages, many pit bull websites trace the blood sport back to the Romans and Greeks.
 The "holding and pinning" of the bull (or bear) is what developed the breed's damaging bite style.